 This article describes the steps to set up File History in Windows 11.

-When you enable or turn on File History in Windows, it will automatically back up your Personal Folders (Documents, Music, Pictures, Videos, and Desktop) within your Window profile (C:\Users\<Username>\).
+When you enable or turn on File History in Windows, it will automatically back up your Folders (Documents, Music, Pictures, Videos, and Desktop) within your Window profile (C:\Users\<Username>\).

 Your OneDrive offline folders will also be included with File History backups.